 Prime Data CEO Steve Falk is the chair of the Communications committee of SMG.

 Learn more here.

-Sustainability tips for consumers
+Sustainability tips for Direct Mail Marketers

 As an end-user, there are several ways to contribute to eco printing and sustainable mailing.
 Here are some practical tips to help lessen your impact on the environment according to Canada Post.

+Encourage the recipients of your mail to recycle.
+Include the recycle logo whenever possible.
 Recycling can significantly reduce the amount of material deposited in landfills.
 Many municipalities have expanded the types of items being accepted for recycling, including windowed envelopes, magazines, glossy flyer paper and catalogues.
 Confidential documents can be shredded then recycled.